We empower and equip individuals facing homelessness due to prior convictions.

 Who is part of the H.O.M.E.
 Transitional Network?

 Peers with first-hand experience

 We are all independent service providers, businesses or organizations with a shared belief in working together to address the core causes of the homelessness epidemic.

 We are knowledgeable and communicate clearly in order to provide the best service, and alleviate the issues contributing to the displacement of those we work with.

 We have started construction of tiny homes at 210 Bailey Lane, Vanceboro, that will ultimately be mobile and utilize spaces offered by rural communities and landowners.
 The project is set to launch in February 2021.

 WE TEACH YOU TO PLAN

 Funding is usually the first conversation you'll have when you enter social programs, but not ours.
-There is no rental fee associated with the program, because we work with you towards "ownership".
+Though there is a Monthly Program Participation Fee, our main goal is to assist you in becoming self sufficient.